PART 3

 15- The method for 'wudu' (ablution)

-Despite this simple and clear command from God, yet we read in hadith that the prophet performed his ablution in a different manner, adding other steps not given in the Quranic ablution.
-We must be reminded here that ablution for salat is a part of our religious rituals.
-This is different from washing or having a bath at other times.
-God gave us 4 simple steps in order to test our obedience, will we follow the simple command, or will be tricked by Satan into altering God's command under the false impression that we are doing good by washing other parts of our bodies to be more clean!
+Despite the simple and clear command from God in 5:6, we read in the hadith that the Prophet performed his ablution in a different way, adding other steps not given in the Quranic ablution.
+By means of the ablution, God gave us 4 simple steps in order to test our obedience.
+Will we follow the simple command, or will be tricked by Satan into altering God's command under the false impression that we are doing good by washing other parts of our bodies, and thus becoming cleaner!

-In a number of hadith we read the opposite.
-We read that Muhammad either improvised or invented a different method of wudu.
-Did Muhammad disregard God's commands, or were these hadith false accusations against the prophet?
+In a number of hadith we read quite the opposite; that the Prophet either improvised or devised a different method for ablution!
+Did Prophet Muhammad disregard God's commands?
+Or are these hadith false accusations against the Prophet?

 Bukhari, Volume 1, Book 4, Number 142: